alvarosantamariagomez/sari/README.md

 - locally on your machine using a prebuilt Docker image available at https://hub.docker.com/r/alvarosg/sari
 - locally on your machine after installing R (optionally RStudio) and all the package dependencies given in the [INSTALL](INSTALL) file.
 Once everything is set up, then just clone, open and run the [source code](app.R) on RStudio or simply execute `library(shiny)` and then `runGitHub("sari","alvarosantamariagomez",launch.browser=T)`

-The [SARI shell script](/scripts/sari.sh) can be used to launch SARI from the command line on Unix-like desktop environments and to create desktop shortcuts on any system.
-To add the script to the PATH environment variable of your system use this from the SARI Git directory:
+The [SARI shell script](/scripts/sari.sh) can be used to launch SARI (Shinyapps, Docker or R) from the command line on Unix-like desktop environments and to create desktop shortcuts on any system.
-`sudo ln -s $(realpath scripts/sari.sh) /usr/local/bin/.`

 ## Where to find help